PurdueCAM2Project/HELPSweb/source/currentmember.rst

 Some students think sending email to professors is the only needed action for getting recommendation letters.
 This is not true for Dr. Lu.
-Dr. Lu works with individual students and writes many details.
+Dr. Lu works with individual students and writes many details in the letters.
 If you are unwilling spending time with him through this process, do not ask him to write letters.
 Every letter must have a known destination.

 You are busy.
 So is everyone.
 Your time is precious.
 So is his.

 If you need a letter, pleass fill `this form <https://docs.google.com/forms/d/e/1FAIpQLScgJPMfgR7gFd5D1eJPAK7A7AfCGPYfgxzitH2A-3TNfyZmLw/viewform?usp=sf_link>`__.
+Please send email to Dr. Lu after you have filled the form.

 How To Interview New Members
 ----------------------------

 This research team requires that all new members go through interviews.
-If you are a new member (i.e., an interviewee), please visit `visit this page<https://purduehelps.org/join.html#interviews>`__.
+If you are a new member (i.e., an interviewee), please visit `visit this page <https://purduehelps.org/join.html#interviews>`__.
 This page is for current members (i.e., interviewers).
 The purposes of interviews include: